farcaster-project/RFCs/07-cryptographic-setup.md

  * `RecKey`: Recover the key material needed for extracting the encryption key with `Rec`.

  * `Rec`: Recover the encryption key based on the adaptor signature and the decrypted signature.

+We describe an adaptor signature interface and two instantiations, one for ECDSA inside Bitcoin scripts and one for Schnorr inside Taproot scripts.

 ### ECDSA Scripts